-13 Best Metal Detectors in 2024
+13 Best Metal Detectors in 2024 for Treasure Hunting

-Best Metal Detectors
+13 Best Metal Detectors in 2024 for Treasure Hunting

 Having spent nine years metal detecting in the fields, and testing new metal detectors for hours, I have found out that the best metal detector is the one that meets the user’s skills and needs.

-Below are my recommendations for the most beginner-friendly Nokta Makro Simplex, the most efficient Garret ACE Apex for medium level, and the top-notch combination of features Nokta Makro The Legend.
+Below are my recommendations for the most beginner-friendly Nokta Makro Simplex, the most efficient Garret ACE Apex for medium level, and the top-notch combination of features Nokta The Legend.
 I also provide detailed metal detector reviews within a range of criteria.

 Best Metal Detector Under $300